bpalmer4/sdmxabs/README.md

 Other
 -----
+`FlowMetaDict` is a useful type alias for dict[str, dict[str, str]], the type returned by all of the meta data functions.

 `make_wanted(flow_id: str, criteria: MatchCriteria) -> pd.DataFrame` - convert a selection criteria into a one line DataFrame that can be used as the wanted argument in fetch_multi().

 `match_item(pattern: str, dimension: str, match_type: MatchType = MatchType.PARTIAL) -> MatchItem` create a `MatchItem` from the arguments.